 Prioritise a walk before you leave

-Prioritise a walk or outing prior to you leaving for the day.
+Prioritise a walk or outing prior to you leave for the day.
 Think of your dog’s energy levels like a battery – every day you need to use up all the energy and every night it will recharge.
 Walking your dog before you leave for work in the morning will help reduce some of their energy levels for the long day ahead until you get home.
 If your dog is a little calmer during the day because of a morning walk, they will be less likely to bark.
 A second shorter walk once you get home will also work wonders

 Interrupt play and practice recall